-The candidate should identify two-five names of potential mentors who are current Columbia faculty members.
+The candidate should identify between two and five names of potential mentors who are current Columbia faculty members.
 A good place to look for mentors would be the list of DSI faculty affiliates but candidates are welcome to look beyond this list.
 If you are interested in applying data science to a specific domain, we encourage you identify mentors from both a foundational area (applied mathematics, computer science, electrical engineering, machine learning, optimization, statistics, etc.) and a domain area.
 Using your input, the DSI will ensure the best possible match of mentor(s) for you.

 - A cover letter that explains your motivation for applying to this program and indicates your choice of mentors (and special interest area if applicable).